bank8426/calendly-clone-next/README.md

     </a>
   </div>

-  - But since default value of `Availability.startTime` in `ScheduleForm` is `9:00` which contradicts with what planning to validate.
-But i think it easier for user to input hour without leading zero.
-So i left it as it is and just update error message.
+  - But as the default value of `Availability.startTime` in `ScheduleForm` is `9:00`, which contradicts what is planned to validate.
+But I think it is easier for users to input hours without leading zero.
+So I left it as it is and just updated the error message.

   ```js
   z.object({